vengi-voxel/vengi/docs/Dependencies.md

   * libuuid
   * qt (for the rcon tool)

 Some of these dependencies might not be available as packages in your toolchain - most of them are also bundled with the application.
 But local installed headers always have the higher priority.

 ## Debian
-    apt-get install libglm-dev lua5.3 liblua5.3-dev libsdl2-dev postgresql-server-dev-10 libpq-dev libenet-dev qt5-default qttools5-dev qttools5-dev-tools opencl-c-headers wayland-protocols pkg-config uuid-dev
+    apt-get install libglm-dev lua5.3 liblua5.3-dev libsdl2-dev postgresql-server-dev-all \
+      libpq-dev libenet-dev qt5-default qttools5-dev qttools5-dev-tools opencl-c-headers \
+      wayland-protocols pkg-config uuid-dev libbullet-dev

 If you want to run the database server locally, you have to install the postgres server package: